Bangkok: Road

-Buses and taxis
+In September 2025, there was a road collapse when the Dusit district experienced a major sinkhole on Samsen Road, located between the Samsen Police Station and Vajira Hospital.

 Bangkok has an extensive bus network providing local transit services within the Greater Bangkok area.
 The Bangkok Mass Transit Authority (BMTA) operates a monopoly on bus services, with substantial concessions granted to private operators.
 Buses, minibus vans, and song thaeo operate on a total of 470 routes throughout the region.
 A separate bus rapid transit system owned by the BMA has been in operation since 2010.
 Known simply as the BRT, the system currently consists of a single line running from the business district at Sathon to Ratchaphruek on the western side of the city.
 The Transport Co., Ltd. is the BMTA's long-distance counterpart, with services to all provinces operating out of Bangkok.

-Taxis are ubiquitous in Bangkok, and are a popular form of transport.
+Taxis are ubiquitous in Bangkok and are a popular form of transport.
 As of August 2012, there are 106,050 cars, 58,276 motorcycles and 8,996 tuk-tuk motorized tricycles cumulatively registered for use as taxis.
 Meters have been required for car taxis since 1992, while tuk-tuk fares are usually negotiated.
 Motorcycle taxis operate from regulated ranks, with either fixed or negotiable fares, and are usually employed for relatively short journeys.

-Despite their popularity, taxis have gained a bad reputation for often refusing passengers when the requested route is not to the driver's convenience.
-Motorcycle taxis were previously unregulated, and subject to extortion by organized crime gangs.
+Despite their popularity, taxis have gained a bad reputation for often refusing passengers when the requested route is not to the driver.
+Motorcycle taxis were previously unregulated and subject to extortion by organized crime gangs.
 Since 2003, registration has been required for motorcycle taxi ranks, and drivers now wear distinctive numbered vests designating their district of registration and where they are allowed to accept passengers.

 Several ride hailing super-apps operate within the city, including Grab (offering car and motorbike options), and AirAsia in 2022.
 The Estonian company Bolt launched airport transfer and ride hailing services in 2020.
 Ride sharing startup MuvMi launched in 2018, and operates an electric tuk-tuk service in 9 areas across the city.

-Rail systems

-Bangkok is the location of Hua Lamphong Railway Station, the main terminus of the national rail network operated by the State Railway of Thailand (SRT).
-In addition to long-distance services, the SRT also operates a few daily commuter trains running from and to the outskirts of the city during the rush hour.

-Bangkok is served by four rapid transit systems: the BTS Skytrain, the MRT, the SRT Red Lines, and the elevated Airport Rail Link.
-Although proposals for the development of rapid transit in Bangkok had been made since 1975, it was only in 1999 that the BTS finally began operation.